parkerdan/React-Native-Rails-Universal-Linking/README.md

 ### Handle the links in your app.

 -  There are two scenarios you must account for.
-1. Your app is closed and gets opened via the `Universal Linking` we have enabled
+1. Your app is closed and gets opened via the `Universal Linking` we have enabled or `Deep Linking Android`
-2. Your app is running in the background and is `woke up` from the `Universal Linking`
+2. Your app is running in the background and is `woke up` from the `Universal Linking` or `Deep Linking`

 In your app's Navigator, add some methods to handle the Universal Linking.